Home Image Tools Compress Image to 50KB

 Can I use this on my phone for exam portal uploads?

 Yes — the tool works on Safari (iOS) and Chrome (Android).
 Take your photo, upload it to the tool, compress to 50 KB, and then upload the compressed file to your exam portal.
-On iOS, the downloaded file goes to Files app; on Android, it goes to your Downloads folder.
+On iOS, the downloaded file goes to the Files app; on Android, it goes to your Downloads folder.
 From there, select it when the exam portal asks you to upload your photo.